 Professor JASON JOHNSON (Political Science, Hiram College): But everyone benefits for this small reason...

 JAFFE: That reason being Rick Perry's position on that third rail topic of Social Security...

 Prof. JOHNSON: ...has given every campaign hope that; maybe, maybe there's going to be a chink in the armor.

 JAFFE: The other candidates will have plenty of opportunities to try to turn that into a gaping hole.
 There are two more debates scheduled for this month and around half a dozen others before the Iowa caucuses this winter.

 Ina Jaffe, NPR News, Simi Valley, California.

-INSKEEP: And our reporters fact check some of the candidates' statements on ALL THINGS CONSIDERED later today.
-Transcript provided by NPR, Copyright National Public Radio.
+INSKEEP: And our reporters fact-check some of the candidates' statements on ALL THINGS CONSIDERED later today.
+Transcript provided by NPR, Copyright NPR.